 Take 250mg of curcumin, twice daily.
 (500mg total per day)

 And 100mg of glutathione, twice daily.
 (200mg total per day)

 Taking the vaccine is the best way to protect yourself against Covid-19.
 Though side effects are a natural sign the vaccine is working, we don’t have to suffer with them.
-Taking these supplements helps ensure that your body gets what it needs to recover from side effects, reducing inflammation and helping your body combat widespread issues in Hong Kong, like pollution, which puts extra stress on your body as it acclimatises to the vaccine.
+Taking these supplements helps ensure that your body gets what it needs to recover from side effects, helping your body combat widespread issues in Hong Kong, like pollution, which puts extra stress on your body as it acclimatises to the vaccine.